vahidhedayati/grails-jenkins-plugin/README.md

 jensLog="something"
 wshostname="something"
 jensprogressive="something"
 jensLog="something"
+/>

  ```

-So long as you provide the above values from within a gsp page it should load in the results back on the page..
+So long as you provide the above values from within a gsp page it should load in the results back on the page.

-You should be able to call it multiple times and provide different divId's for each call - to get multiple builds on one gsp page - not tried it myself.
+You should be able to call it multiple times and provide different divId's for each call - to get multiple builds on one gsp page.

-I have tested this against a few variants of jenkins and it works according to these types:
-Default jenkins - more recent/older variants.
-Ubuntu jenkins - (has a dark theme black menu bar) working on this also.
+Tested on recent/older variants of Jenkins.
 May still fail on others, please post an issue with specific Jenkins version for me to look into.